ramar-work/lux/README.md

 # hypno

-A low maintenance web server and library for web development.
+A low maintenance library and tools for web development.

 ## Building